Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - The second factor is crucial for learning object permanence.
 - Learning is done using the backprop algorithm.
 The error is calculated by determining the difference between the actual input and the predicted input.
 ![Figure 9.11]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure9-11.png" | absolute_url }})
-- In theory, the recurrent weights will tell the network that an object exists even when it isn’t seen as the weights will have “memory” of the object.
+- In theory, the recurrent weights will tell the network that an object exists even when it isn’t seen as the weights will have "memory" of the object.
 - In practice, improved sensitivity to object permanence is directly correlated with the hidden units representing the object the same when it is visible and when it’s hidden.
 - In other words, memory is strong enough to explain object permanence.
 - Another test of physical reasoning is the balance beam problem